 The number of mobile devices used to access the web has grown considerably.
 The amount of time spent using digital devices has increased across every metric while time spent using desktops has decreased considerably.
 Today, the design of many websites is influenced by this evolution.
 One of the challenges is to achieve a balance between technical and aesthetic considerations.

 The list of content types keep growing, and if you don’t understand what works when, you’ll lose out.
-Carefully tailored copy is being enriched with video, charts, graphs, infographics, sound and more.
+A carefully tailored copy is being enriched with video, charts, graphs, infographics, sound and more.
 This trend is not new, but it is evolving all the time.
 Using multimedia, it’s possible to turn complex material into more digestible chunks.

 Perhaps you’ve visited a landing page and entered your name and email to download an eBook.
 Imagine your surprise when the next time you visit the site, you’re greeted by name and shown to more eBooks related to the same topic.